 Green tea’s flavor reflects the soil it is from, the season picked, and the curing process.
 Eden Sencha is tended and handled following strict organic practices.
 The Nagata’s dedication to organic farming is found in the skillful, traditional handling methods that protect the tea's flavor and antioxidant nutrients.
 They produce exceedingly fine organic green tea.

 Green tea has been focused on in medical research in many countries.
 The studies affirm green tea's healthful properties.
-Powerful antioxidants, including epigallocatechins gallate, tannins, and flavonoids, all collectively referred to as 'catechins,' are cited.
+Antioxidants, including epigallocatechins gallate, tannins, and flavonoids, all collectively referred to as 'catechins,' are cited.
 These polyphenols account for 40% of the tea's dry weight.